-- CALL TO ORDER.
+- 1. CALL TO ORDER.

 - Chair Eisenhower called the meeting to order at approximately 10:00 a.m.

-- 2. ROLL CALL.
+- ROLL CALL.

+- See above.

-APPROVAL OF MINUTES (discussion and action).
-3.
+- APPROVAL OF MINUTES (discussion and action).

-A. January 27, 2004 Maricopa County.
+- A. January 27, 2004 Maricopa County.

+- Motion by:

-Jim Henness Motion by:
+- Jim Henness

+- Second by:

-Dolly Echeverria
+- Dolly Echeverria

-Second by: Motion: To approve the minutes of January 27, 2004.
+- Motion: To approve the minutes of January 27, 2004.

+- Vote: All aye.

-HEARING REGARDING THE NAVIGABILITY OR NON-NAVIGABILITY OF THE GILA RIVER 4.
-03-007-NAV.
+- 4. HEARING REGARDING THE NAVIGABILITY OR NON-NAVIGABILITY OF THE GILA RIVER 03-007-NAV.

-Testimony or other information was presented by Cheryl Doyle representing the State Land Department and by Alan Gookin, Engineer and John Heston, Attorney, representing the Gila River Indian Community.
+Testimony or other information was presented by Cheryl Doyle representing the State Land Department and by Alan Gookin, Engineer and John Fleston.
+Attorney, representing the Gila River Indian Community.
 Physical documentary evidence was submitted by Mr. Gookin.
 (Please refer to agenda item number 8 regarding the testimony of Mr. Gookin and Mr. Heston.)

-5. HEARING REGARDING THE NAVIGABILITY OR NON-NAVIGABILITY OF THE SAN PEDRO RIVER 03-004-NAV.
+HEARING REGARDING THE NAVIGABILITY OR NON-NAVIGABILITY OF THE SAN PEDRO RIVER 03-004-NAV.

-Testimony or other information was presented by Cheryl Doyle representing the State Land Department who stated her information would be the same as she had stated regarding item number 4 regarding the navigability or non-navigability of the Gila River.
+Testimony or other information was presented by Cheryl Doyle representing the State Land Department who stated her information would be the same as she had stated regarding item number 4 regarding the navigability of non-navigability of the Gila River.